 Vatican City – home to the Vatican Museum, Sistine Chapel & St Peter’s Basilica

 Millions of visitors flock to the Vatican City each year.
 Most make a beeline for the tiny city-state’s 3 key points of interest; the Vatican Museum, Sistine Chapel and St Peter’s Basilica, home to much of the world’s greatest classical artworks.

 In fact with 54 galleries, the Vatican museum is one of the largest in the world housing ancient Greek sculptures alongside the most illustrious painters of the Italian Renaissance.
 And don’t forget the jewel in the crown; Michelangelo’s Sistine Chapel, enhanced by Botticelli and Ghirlandaio’s side panels.
-But if you don’t want to waste valuable vacation time queuing, skip the line and learn all about the Vatican’s treasures with one of our guided tours.
+But if you don’t want to waste valuable vacation time standing line, book your trip with us and you will skip the line and learn all about the Vatican’s treasures with one of our guided tours.

 Tuscany, home to the Renaissance